liferay/alloy-editor/content/docs/use/button_configuration.md

 ---
+title: Button configuration
 description: Changing the default configuration of the buttons is possible by passing configuration attributes to them and it will affect only the button behavior, without affecting their position in the Toolbars.
 Both configuring the Toolbars and the buttons can be used giving maximum flexibility.
-layout: guide
-title: Button configuration
-order: 2
+order: 7
 ---

 ###### Changing the default configuration of the buttons is possible by passing configuration attributes to them and it will affect only the button behavior, without affecting their position in the Toolbars.
 Both configuring the Toolbars and the buttons can be used giving maximum flexibility.